← All posts

 • No part limits.
 Realistic 100+ part cabinet jobs run on the free tier.

 • No recurring fee.
-Free during early access, no $19-49/year forever.
+Free, no $19-49/year forever.

 • Color-coded PDFs.
 OptiCutter exports plain layouts.
 CutListCalc highlights parts by type so a helper at the saw can match the cut to the part.